 Compression bags have been a true game-changer for my packing.
 To use them, just simply put your clothes in, seal the bags and squeeze the air out.
 You will be surprised how much space you can save.
-You can easily find them on Amazon – check prices here.
-For smaller things you can also use plastic zip-lock food bags.
+You can easily find them on Amazon – check the best compression bags here.
+For smaller things, you can also use plastic zip-lock food bags.

 – Roll and stuff

 For things that you don’t normally put to compression bags, like socks or underwear, you can roll them together.
 I normally put all the socks together and put the underpants inside, making small “balls” out of them.
-Afterwards, I just put them inside the shoes or stuff in between things in my backpack.
+Afterward, I just put them inside the shoes or stuff in between things in my backpack.
 Works like a charm.

 Another way is to wrap your clothes around the central object.
-This will protect the object and make sure clothes don’t get creased.
+This will protect the object and make sure the clothes don’t get creased.
 You can also use a rubber band to keep things together and prevent them from falling apart.

 -Use packing cubes

 They don’t necessarily save you space but are great for organizing your luggage.
 I also love different types of small sacks, which are great for sorting and protecting things like electronics.
 It really helps when you don’t have to go through your whole backpack just to find this one charger tangled at the bottom of it.
-Check out the packing cubes here.
+You can find some great packing cubes here.

 -Wear the bulkiest and heaviest things on you

 For bulky items, that might not fit into your bag – wear them on yourself instead.
 Put the jumper on your waist, wear your hiking shoes on, keep a book in hand.

 #5 Organize your toiletries

 When I travel, especially to the hot countries, I usually leave most of my make up products behind, to keep it simple.
 But for things that I do take with me, I try to find the smaller and lighter replacements.
 The good toiletry bag helps too!